NunoSempere/clarivoyance/list/index.md

 ### Risks of various kinds from EAs and other people concerned about AI X-risk getting things wrong

 - ★★★ (UF, FE) What fraction of upper-management at DeepMind/Open AI/Anthropic secretly agree with Eliezer Yudkowsky's claim that the first lab to reach "AGI" needs to perform a ["pivotal act"](https://forum.effectivealtruism.org/posts/q6t5zKCg5peZA92Zu/pivotal-act-intentions-negative-consequences-and-fallacious#comments) that prevents anyone else building dangerous AGI?
-   - Note: This is bad as a forecasting question, because it's unresolvable, but might be a good modelling exercise.
+   - Note: This is bad as a forecasting question, because it's unresolvable, but might be a good modeling exercise.

 - ★★ What % of people in upper-management positions at DeepMind/Open AI/Anthropic believe that getting to a superintelligent AI aligned with your own personal goals first would enable you to "takeover the world", or something along those lines.